Yggdrasil and the Överhogdal Tapestries

 Fedir Androshchuk, En man i Osebergsgraven?
 Fornvännen 100, 2005, 115–128.

-A. Branting/A. Lindholm, Medeltida vävnader och broderier i Sverige (Stockholm 1928).
+Branting/Lindbolm 1928 A. Branting/A. Lindbolm, Medeltida vävnader och broderier i Sverige (Stockholm 1928).

 A. E. Christensen/M. Nockert, Osebergfunnet IV.
 Tekstilene (Oslo 2006).